 Complexity Lenses – An Overview

-The Complexity Lenses are a collection (more than 90) actual framings of foundational understandings and their elements and components.
-The complexity lenses are used to help others in enterprise and / or in product and system management see and then understand their problems, needs, and gaps (as well as successes) more easily.
-These lenses have sub-elements and many of the elements have components that help tease out seeing and getting to better understandings.
+The Complexity Lenses are a collection (more than 90) of actual framings of foundational understandings and their related elements and components.
+The complexity lenses are used to help those in enterprise and/or in product and system management see and then understand their problems, needs, and gaps (as well as successes) more easily.
+These lenses have sub-elements, and many of the elements have components that help tease out seeing and getting to better understandings.

-Most enterprises along with products and systems are quickly find themselves knee deep (or deeper) in a fog of complexity.
-It is rare that enterprises, or product and system teams have the breadth and depth to have the framing and understanding to work through the complex set of forces and realities they are sitting in.
-The Complexity Lenses help to broadly and deeply augment organizations and teams understandings to see clearly through the fog of complexity.
+Most enterprises quickly find themselves knee-deep (or deeper) in a fog of complexity.
+It is rare that enterprises, or product and system teams, have the breadth and depth to have the framing and understanding to work through the complex set of forces and realities they are sitting in.
+The Complexity Lenses help to broadly and deeply augment organizations and teams’ understandings to see clearly through the fog of complexity.

-Most organizations, product groups, and systems owners are trying to get better, but lack the understanding of what their issues are they are needing to address.
-Far too often we move to solutions with out understanding the problems and needs, then working through how to address those findings with solutions.
-Once the problems, gaps, and needs are better understood the paths to getting to solutions that actually work better with better tool selection, improving workflows, and / or processes.
+Product leaders, system owners, and organizations are trying to get better, but lack the understanding of what their issues are that they are needing to address.
+Far too often we move to solutions without understanding the problems and needs, then working through how to address those findings with solutions.
+Once the problems, gaps, and needs are better understood, the paths to getting to solutions that actually work better with better tool selection, improving workflows, and/or processes.

 Seeing Clearly Through the Fog of Complexity